alizadina/mediumish/_posts/2024-07-10-a-leaderless-future-kafka-streaming.md

 # The fundamentals are still strong, but Apache Kafka ~~is almost legacy~~ is a little behind

-But let's state it right at the onset: Building still in the (mostly) on-premise era, The founders of Kafka were true visionaries who got a lot right straight from the onset.
-Building on JVM (for better or worse), persistence as a first class concern, a design focused on commodity HDDs optimized for sequential I/O, zero copy optimizations, all on top of a relatively minimalistic wire protocol and tons of bolt-ons organically evolved over the years.
-Till date, every KIP still conforms to a spirit of performance focus, a design ethos not in question.
+But let's state it right at the onset: Building still in the (mostly) on-premise era, The founders of Kafka were true visionaries who got a lot right, straight from the onset.
+Building on JVM (memory safety, GC, for better or worse), persistence as a first class concern , a design focused on commodity HDDs (optimized for sequential I/O), zero copy optimizations, all on top of a relatively minimalistic API surface, and tons of bolt-ons organically evolved over the years.
+Till date, every KIP still conforms to a spirit of performance focus, a design ethos that is beyond question.

-Justifiably, Kafka has emerged as the de-facto mechanism for data exchange and an API that has become the gold standard beyond its own, self-branded implementation.
+Justifiably, Kafka has emerged as the de-facto mechanism for data exchange.
+The Kafka API has also become a gold standard beyond its own, self-branded implementation.
 It is now supported by an increasing mushroom cloud of technologies, both OSS and commercial, tackling the same class of problems Kafka originally set out to.
-Although for the most part the whole USP is about gaining an “install base” audience, touting “compatibility and drop-in replacement”.
-It is a classic market focused adoption play, but at any rate, standardizing on someone else’s API is still the deepest form of flattery you can get in tech.
+Although for the most part, the USP is about gaining an “install base” audience, touting “compatibility and drop-in replacement” -- a classic market focused adoption play, but at any rate, standardizing on someone else’s API is still the deepest form of flattery you can get in tech.

-As of 2024, nearly hyperscaler provides a Kafka (or compatible) service and there are now, prospectively best in breed Kafka-esque platforms emerging beyond the Apache Fn project
+As of 2024, every hyperscaler provides a Kafka (or compatible) managed service and there are now, prospectively best in breed Kafka-esque platforms emerging beyond the Apache Fn project

 Everything is a product of its times and Kafka is no different.
 While the community still keeps up (which we shall discuss later on), it only does so with much baggage and design constraints that it was born with, some of which are just structural in nature.